almostengr/farmosnws/docs/index.md

 * Place the 4-character code in the configuration file inside quotes.
 * Save the configuration file.

-If you have multiple locations that you want to pull data for, you'll need to create a configuration file for each location and set up a scheduled task for each configuration file.
+If you have multiple locations that you want to pull data for, you will need to create a configuration file for each location and set up a scheduled task for each configuration file.

 #### Schedule Script